abdulrm05/csc207-paint-project/README.md

 # 🖌️ Paint Application (CSC207)
-A fully-featured paint/drawing application built with Java and JavaFX, for CSC207 at the University of Toronto Mississauga, following the Model-View-Controller (MVC) architecture with multiple design patterns.
+A fully-featured paint/drawing application built with Java and JavaFX, for CSC207 at the University of Toronto Mississauga with Prof. Arnold Rosenbloom.
+This project follows a series of design patterns around the Model-View-Controller (MVC).

 ---